Isazacamilo/TechnicalchallengeStori/README.md

 - File has same structure as the example: Id,Date,Transaction
 - There are no month's with transactions with values 0
 - Date column has month first and second day
+- SMTP used for this is gmail, so gmail account must be coinfigured to allow sending emails

 ## Configuration